jseluis/artificial_intelligence_for_trading/README.md

         Build a deep learning model to classify the sentiment of messages.

-* Combining Signals for Enhanced Alpha
+* Combining Signals for Enhanced Alpha (Random Forest for Alpha)

+        Build a random forest to generate better alpha.

 * Backtesting

+        Build a backtester using Barra data.